brennane/RepRapGuru/Kit_Review.md

 Good people.

-## Reviewer Adjustment: "positive"
+## Reviewer Adjustment: "neutral"

-If you are DIY'er then go have fun and expect some bumps.
-If you are buying this as a christmas present for a family member, be prepared to help out.
 The build manual opens with this expection which I think is appropriate for this kit:

 - A little better than basic understanding of electronics
 - A little better than basic understanding of mechanical components
 - A little better than basic computer skills

-This is exactly the sort of kit I would expect at this price point, except for the one piece that did fail me (but support fixed that) ... in particular what swung me from negative to positive is the help from the support folks.
+This is exactly the sort of kit I would expect at this price point, the number of poor marks I have with having trouble calibrating my machine, it failing my ABS and PET prints on current Marlin give me considerable pause.